isomerpages/moe-plmgss/_accolades/National Examinations/GCE O Level 2021.md

-A total of **170 Sec 4 Express girls** and **26 Sec 5NA** girls sat for the GCE O-Level exams in 2021.
+A total of&nbsp;**170 Sec 4 Express girls**&nbsp;and&nbsp;**26 Sec 5NA**&nbsp;girls sat for the GCE O-Level exams in 2021.
 They worked hard and were loved and supported by their families and the teachers.